zhuojing-huang/review-citation-bias/README.md

 The responses returned by the models are evaluated against golden data annotated at **Step 1 Manual Annotation**:
 - `scripts/RQ_A/assign_tags.py` gives binary tags for reviews based on the model response -- containing "yes" for `1` else `0`.
 - `scripts/RQ_A/compare_prompts.py` calculates and compares acc., recall, precision, f1 scores of all the responses returned by different models/prompts.
+- For comparison, there's also a notebook containing results of regex-based method of determining citation recommendations under `scripts/RQ_A/regex_baseline.ipynb`

 ![PR-Curves from Models for NeurIPS Reviews](visualization/NeurIPS_models_pr_curves.png)